ESAPI/esapi-java-legacy/documentation/ESAPI-configuration-user-guide.md

 Consider we have two new files specified with following content:

+* org.owasp.esapi.resources.opsteam.properties (higher priority):

+    propA = valueA2
+    propB = valueB2

-* org.owasp.esapi.resources.devteam.properties (priority 1) :
+* org.owasp.esapi.resources.devteam.properties (lower priority):

     propA = valueA1
     propC = valueC1

-* org.owasp.esapi.resources.opsteam.properties (priority 2):

-    propA = valueA2
-    propB = valueB1

 * ESAPI.properties (legacy file):

     propA = valueA3

 1. In above example, when we want to get any property value, PropertyManager looks for it in file with highest priority.
 If it fails to find property or it has incorrect type, the ConfigurationException is thrown, which is caught in PropertyManager.
 Also we log error that property was not found in this file.
 2. If step 1 failed (ConfigurationException was thrown), we repeat it for lower priority file.
 3. If step 2 also failed, we use ESAPI.properties to obtain property.
 If we fail this time, ConfigurationException is thrown outside of PropertyManager to signal that the property is not configured in any configuration file and now user has to deal with this situation.